 Emergency CT is available 24 hrs per day

-The department has two MRI scanners carrying out a large range of examinations.
+The department has three MRI scanners carrying out a large range of examinations.
 MRI is open 7 days a week:

 Monday to Friday 07.00 – 21.00